edgeless-project/edgeless/documentation/interdomain_workflows.md

 ## Orchestration

-Even if a portal domain is availale, the ε-CON always tries to assign all the functions/resources of a workflow to the same domain.
+Even if a portal domain is available, the ε-CON always tries to assign all the functions/resources of a workflow to the same domain.

 Workflows are only deployed across multiple domains if a single domain cannot